 Talk To Lots Of Franchisees

 You need to talk to 10-15 franchisees.
-Ask them the 30 franchise research questions I’ve included in my comprehensive eBook.
-(Click the eBook cover)
+Ask them every single question I’ve included in my franchise course.

 Ask them about the “sales aspect” of the business.
 Find out how difficult it is to get clients.
 Ask them how competitive the space is.
 Don’t be shy.